tapeshjoham/Matching-Game/readme.txt

 [3]audio
 [4]video

-database name: matchthefollowinggame (matchgame) //smaller the better
+database name: matcinggame //same as repository , not confusions , easy to remember , is it ok ??

 database schema
 [1]adminaccount